 2. Stomach & Intestines: Fear

 When you’re afraid, you tend to tense your stomach and intestines.
-Sayings such things as, “I’m sick to my stomach,” are usually bodily responses to conflict.
-The more you deny or repress fears, the more physical reactions you’re likely to manifest.
+Sayings such as, “I’m sick to my stomach,” are usually bodily responses to conflict.
+The more you deny or repress fears, the more physical reactions will manifest.
 Begin by acknowledging your trepidation and talking it through with someone you trust.
 Consider all your choices and outcomes.
 The more you can express the fear in words, the less of a hold it will have on your body.
 (See "How Avoiding Conflict Hurts Your Relationships.")

 3. Heart & Chest: Hurt

 I recently worked with a woman who was complaining of chest pains.
 A series of medical work-ups found no psychical cause for her symptoms.
 Was she supposed to live with chronic discomfort?
 Reluctantly, she turned to therapy.
-When I asked her if someone she loved had hurt her, she guffawed and brushed my question off as psychobabble.
+When I asked if someone she loved had hurt her, she guffawed and brushed my question off as psychobabble.
 A few sessions later, as she spoke about the demise of her last relationship, she began to cry uncontrollably.
-For too long she ignored her broken heart.
+For too long, she ignored her broken heart.
 She needed to mourn the relationship and honor her sadness.
 After this release, the tension in her chest finally lifted.
 (See "Healing Emotional Pain.")

 4. Headache: Loss of Control